 - Seeding of all disturbed areas with an appropriate native and adaptive seed mixture.

 The project required a total of 16,370 cubic yards of borrow material for additional cover, berms, and associated armoring.
 The restoration work was completed in early February 2016.
-The site is currently being monitored for potential erosional features that may result from storm water run-off.
+The site was monitored though mid-2018 for potential erosional features that resulted from storm water run-off.